Pastoral Care at Holmer Green Senior School

 An experienced team led by the Deputy Head (Pastoral) includes both teaching and non-teaching pastoral staff.
 Every child is assigned a Form Tutor whose role is to get to know each student and is the first port of call for both students and parents.
 The Head of Year 7 inducts and supports new students.
 Four other Heads of Year then take on responsibility for pastoral care as students move through the school.
 These staff members support students with their pastoral needs as well as support them through the different stages of their education including options choices, exams and career support.
 In the Sixth Form, the Assistant Headteacher (Sixth Form) is supported by a Second in Sixth Form whose role is to oversee pastoral care in Years 12 and 13.

-A team of support staff, including the Medical Administrator, Attendance Officer and four behaviour and safeguarding Pastoral Managers, play an important role in providing every day support and guidance to students.
+A team of support staff, including the Medical Administrator, Attendance Officer Inclusion Manager and 3 behaviour and safeguarding Pastoral Managers, play an important role in providing every day support and guidance to students.
 We also work closely with a number of other outside agencies.

 At Holmer Green Senior School, safeguarding and child protection are key responsibilities for all staff and fundamental in ensuring effective student well-being.
 A team of staff with a high level of safeguarding training deals with more serious issues.
 If any student needs additional support, this is provided either by staff in school or via external agencies such as, CAMHS, Switch, Barnardo’s RUSafe, Aspire Outreach and Family Support.